blockfirm/pine-api/README.md

 Array of fiat exchange rates for the currencies specified.

 ### `POST` /v1/bitcoin/pushnotifications
-An endpoint to somehow subscribe to push notifications when new payments are received or confirmed.
-TBD.
+An endpoint for subscribing to push notifications when new payments are received or confirmed.
+**Not yet implemented.**

 ### `DELETE` /v1/bitcoin/pushnotifications
-An endpoint to unsubscribe to push notifications.
-TBD.
+An endpoint for unsubscribing to push notifications. **Not yet implemented.**

 ### Error handling